studersi/test-4/tutorial-6/README.md

 ###Why are we doing this?

 ModSecurity is a security module for the web server.
 The tool enables the inspection of both the request and the response according to predefined rules.
-This is also called the _Web Application Firewall_.
+This is also called a _Web Application Firewall_.
 It gives the administrator direct control over the requests and the responses passing through the system.
 The module also provides new options for monitoring, because the entire traffic between client and server can be written 1:1 to the hard disk.
-This helps in debugging.
+This helps with debugging.
-A _WAF_ intervenes in HTTP traffic.
-This causes errors if a legitimate request is blocked.
-This is referred to as a _false positive_.
-Since the handling of these errors is an important part of working with _ModSecurity_, we will be starting off with this topic.

 ###Requirements

-* An Apache web server, ideally one created using the file structure shown in [Tutorial 1 (Compiling an Apache web server)](https://www.netnea.com/cms/apache_tutorial_1_apache_compilieren/).
+* An Apache web server, ideally one created using the file structure shown in [Tutorial 1 (Compiling Apache)](https://www.netnea.com/cms/apache-tutorial-1_compiling-apache/).
-* Understanding of the minimal configuration in [Tutorial 2 (Configuring a minimal Apache server)](https://www.netnea.com/cms/apache_tutorial_2_apache_minimal_konfigurieren/).
+* Understanding of the minimal configuration in [Tutorial 2 (Configuring a Minimal Apache Web Server)](https://www.netnea.com/cms/apache-tutorial-2_minimal-apache-configuration/).
-* An Apache web server with SSL/TLS support as in [Tutorial 4 (Configuring an SSL server)](https://www.netnea.com/cms/apache-tutorial-4-ssl-server-konfigurieren)
+* An Apache web server with SSL/TLS support as in [Tutorial 4 (Enabling Encryption with SSL/TLS)](https://www.netnea.com/cms/apache-tutorial-4_configuring-ssl-tls/).
-* An expanded access log and a set of shell aliases as discussed in [Tutorial 5 (Extending and analyzing the access log)](https://www.netnea.com/cms/apache-tutorials/apache-tutorial-5-zugriffslog-ausbauen)
+* An expanded access log and a set of shell aliases as discussed in [Tutorial 5 (Extending and analyzing the access log)](https://www.netnea.com/cms/apache-tutorial-5/apache-tutorial-5_extending-access-log/)

 ###Step 1: Downloading the source code and verifying the checksum

 We previously downloaded the source code for the web server to <i>/usr/src/apache</i>.
 We will now be doing the same with ModSecurity.
-To do so, as root we create the directory <i>/usr/src/modsecurity/</i>, transfer it to ourselves and then download the code.
+To do so, we create the directory <i>/usr/src/modsecurity/</i> as root, we transfer it to ourselves and then download the code into the folder.

 ```bash
 $> sudo mkdir /usr/src/modsecurity